Orange Connect

 Address Purposes: Indicate the types of addresses you're requesting: Bitcoin ordinals address, Bitcoin payment address, or Stacks address.

-User Prompt Message: Craft a concise message explaining the reason for the address request to be displayed in the wallet connection prompt.
+User Prompt Message: Craft a concise message to be displayed in the wallet connection prompt, explaining the reason for the address request.

 Example Configuration: